tatyquebralayout/analuxsite/README.md

 npm run build
 ```

-2. Deploying the content of the `dist` directory to your preferred hosting provider (Netlify, Vercel, GitHub Pages, etc.)
+2. Deploying the content of the `dist` directory to Vercel (or another preferred hosting provider like Netlify, GitHub Pages, etc.)

 ## Browser Support